DariuszBrysz/Reservo/.ai/prd.md

 -   Given I am logged in, I can see a list of available sports facilities.
 -   When I select a facility, I am presented with a view to select a date.
 -   The date selection shows the next 7 days.
--   When I select a date, a timeline or list is displayed showing all reservable hours (2 p.m. to 10 p.m.) with clear indicators for "available" and "booked" slots.
+-   When I select a date, a timeline or list is displayed showing all reservable hours (14 to 22) with clear indicators for "available" and "booked" slots.

 ### ID US-004
 ### Title: Make a Reservation